SafeHome.org may receive compensation from some providers listed on this page. Learn More

 | Money-back Guarantee | None |

-While those are our main criteria, our team of senior care experts look at every aspect of a system that can help keep a senior safe during a medical emergency.
-After using each system in our own home, we reach out to industry experts and real customers to get a full picture of the quality of each system before we make our recommendations.
+Those are our core criteria, but our team of senior care experts digs into every aspect of a system that could make a difference during a medical emergency.
+After hands-on testing in real home environments, we consult industry experts and actual customers to get a complete picture of each system's quality before making any recommendations.

 We appreciated the sleek design of the Bay Alarm SOS Smartwatch.